What do carpenter ants look like?

 Carpenter ants prefer proteins and sugars.
 It is important to note that they do not feed on the wood they are invading, but simply excavate through it.
 Outside, carpenter ants feed on insects and honeydew that is left behind by aphids and mealybugs.
 When foraging for food inside homes, they feed on a variety of things but favor sweets and meats.
 Workers generally only travel about 100 yards from their nest while foraging for food.
 Because of this, finding carpenter ants in or around your home is a very good indicator that there is a nesting site located inside or close to your house.

 DIY carpenter ant prevention and control tips

-Carpenter ants can cause extensive structural damages to homes and other properties that can become very expensive to repair.
-The following tips can help to prevent and control these damaging pests in and around your home.
+Carpenter ants can cause extensive structural damage to homes and commercial properties that can be very expensive to repair.
+The following tips can help to prevent and control these damaging pests in and around your property:

 - Keep branches from trees and shrubs trimmed back away from the exterior of your home.